In 2026, airlines aren’t just checking carry-on bags.

 That means wheels, handles, corner protectors, rigid frames – all of it counts.

-EasyJet explicitly states that its free under-seat cabin bag allowance (45 x 36 x 20 cm) includes handles and wheels.
-Ryanair allows a free personal item of up to 40 x 30 x 20 cm, while Wizz Air’s free cabin bag is 40 x 30 x 20 cm (always check their official website for the latest sizes!)
+EasyJet explicitly states that its free under-seat cabin bag allowance, 45 x 36 x 20 cm, includes handles and wheels.
+Ryanair allows a free personal item of up to 40 x 30 x 20 cm, while Wizz Air lists its free carry-on bag as 40 x 30 x 20 cm.

 Over the years, I’ve seen this play out repeatedly with friends and fellow travelers flying low-cost airlines – cases where checking a bag at the gate ended up costing more than the flight itself.

-The reason this story spreads so quickly isn’t because people want to remove suitcase wheels.
+The reason this story spreads so quickly is not because people want to remove suitcase wheels.

 Removing wheels or handles is not a harmless hack.
 Suitcases are designed as integrated structures.
 Wheels aren’t just accessories – they distribute weight, absorb impact, and protect the base shell.